chinapedia/wikipedia.abstract.en/Page/Ragtime.md

 Influence on European composers

-On_the_Pike_1.jpg's 1904 "On the Pike", which refers to the midway of the St. Louis World's Fair of 1904]] European Classical composers were influenced by the form.
+'s 1904 "On the Pike", which refers to the midway of the St. Louis World's Fair of 1904]] European Classical composers were influenced by the form.
 The first contact with ragtime was probably at the Paris Exposition in 1900, one of the stages of the European tour of John Philip Sousa.
 The first notable classical composer to take a serious interest in ragtime was Antonín Dvořák.[35]
 French composer Claude Debussy emulated ragtime in three pieces for piano.
 The best-known remains the _Golliwog's Cake Walk_ (from the 1908 Piano Suite _Children's Corner_).
 He later returned to the style with two preludes for piano: _Minstrels_, (1910) and _General Lavine-excentric_ (from his 1913 Preludes),[36] which was inspired by a Médrano circus clown.

 Erik Satie, Arthur Honegger, Darius Milhaud and the other members of The Group of Six in Paris never made any secret of their sympathy for ragtime, which is sometimes evident in their works.
 Consider, in particular, the ballet of Satie, _Parade (Ragtime du Paquebot),_ (1917) and _La Mort de Monsieur Mouche_, an overture for piano for a drama in three acts, composed in the early 1900s in memory of his friend J.P.
 Contamine de Latour.
 In 1902 the American cakewalk was very popular in Paris and Satie two years later wrote two rags, _La Diva de l'empire_ and _Piccadilly_.
 Despite the two Anglo-Saxon settings, the tracks appear American-inspired. _La Diva de l'empire_, a march for piano soloist, was written for Paulette Darty and initially bore the title _Stand-Walk Marche_; it was later subtitled _Intermezzo Americain_ when Rouarts-Lerolle reprinted it in 1919. _Piccadilly_, another march, was initially titled _The Transatlantique_; it presented a stereotypical wealthy American heir sailing on an ocean liner on the New York–Europe route, going to trade his fortune for an aristocratic title in Europe.[37]
 There is a similar influence in Milhaud's ballets _Le boeuf sur le toite_ and _Creation du Monde_, which he wrote after a trip to Harlem during his trip in 1922.
 Even the Swiss composer Honegger wrote works in which the influence of African American music is pretty obvious.
 Examples include _Pacific 231_, _Prélude et Blues_ and especially the _Concertino_ for piano and orchestra.